Judge and Jeopardy

 Judge and Jeopardy (首, Kubi) is a 1968 Japanese drama film directed by Shiro Moritani.
-It is based on the story "The Lawyer" by attorney Hiroshi Masaki and his account of Japan's "Headless Murder Case" in which a police officer beat a suspect to death during the Pacific War.
+It is based on the story The Lawyer by attorney Hiroshi Masaki and his account of Japan's "Headless Murder Case" in which a police officer beat a suspect to death during the Pacific War.

 Release

 Judge and Jeopardy was distributed theatrically in Japan by Toho on 8 June 1968.
-In Japan, the film the awards for Best Film Score, Best Art Direction at the Mainichi Film Concours.
+In Japan, the film won the awards for Best Film Score and Best Art Direction at the Mainichi Film Concours.